We know how an injury can affect your life

-Clinical (or medical) negligence describes when someone is injured due to the carelessness of a GP or other health worker.
-Quittance's expert panel of injury lawyers can help you make a claim against the NHS hospital or private clinic that was responsible.

 Clinical negligence is the term used when a patient sustains an injury or illness as the result of a GP or other medical professional's lack of care.
 Quittance's specialist solicitor panel can help you make a claim against the NHS hospital or private clinic.